-Marine Industries Association of Florida will be in Tallahassee this year on April 11th and 12th.
-We hope you can join us as we advocate for the marine industry.
-The schedule of events includes presentations by speakers about marine and boating issues, a reception and dinner on the 11th and a breakfast on the 12th as well as a day of advocacy at the Florida Capitol.
-If you have not registered and would like more information you can find it on the Marine Industries Association of Florida webpage marine industries association florida.com.
+Marine Industries Association of Florida and other Marine Industries Associations from around the state will be in Tallahassee on April 11th and 12th to learn about pressing issues this Legislative Session.
+Please join us as we listen, learn and advocate on behalf of the industry.
+The schedule of events includes presentations by speakers about marine and boating issues, a reception and dinner on the 11th and a breakfast on the 12th and a day of advocacy at the Florida Capitol.
+For more information you can find it on the Marine Industries Association of Florida webpage-marineindustries associationflorida.com.
+We hope you can join us this year!